 Your actions do matter.

 Don’t fear this transformation ahead.
 To face change with fear is to let fear define the process of change.
-This is why so many teachers are speaking up to state that fear itself the greatest danger we truly face.
+This is why so many teachers are saying that fear itself the greatest danger we truly face.
 Living to fear now does lead to larger problems because fear as a deeply negative process undercuts all futures.

 As expansive and difficult the challenges are today, I wouldn’t want to live in other time in human history.
 We are all part of a larger process.
 We are witnessing a change in real time now.
 We all can be part of that change.
 I accept this and strive to improve life compassionately.